How to make log structures: Abstract

 \section{Abstract}

-We introduce the concept of a viable \emph{generically toroidal crossing} (gtc) Deligne--Mumford stack $Y$.
-This generalizes the concept of Gorenstein toroidal crossing space~\cite{MR2218822}, which in turn generalizes that of a simple normal crossing scheme.
+We introduce the concept of a \emph{viable} \emph{generically Gorenstein toroidal crossing} (\ggtc{}) space $Y$.
+This generalizes the concept of Gorenstein toroidal crossing scheme, which in turn generalizes that of a simple normal crossing scheme.

-On such a space $Y$, we define by explicit construction a natural sheaf $\shLS_Y$, intrinsic to $Y$.
-Our main theorem states that the set of nowhere vanishing sections $\Gamma(Y,\shLS_Y^\times)$ is canonically bijective to the set of isomorphism classes of log structures on $Y$ over $k^\dagger$ compatible with the gtc structure.
+On such a space $Y$, we define a sheaf $\shLS_Y$, intrinsic to $Y$, by means of an explicit construction.
+Our main theorem establishes a bijection between the set $\LS (Y)$ of isomorphism classes of log structures on $Y$ over the log point $\Spec k^\dagger$ that are compatible with the \ggtc{} structure and the set $\Gamma(Y,\shLS_Y^\times)$ of nowhere vanishing global sections of $\shLS_Y$.

 The definition of $\shLS_Y$ by explicit construction permits the \emph{effective construction} of log structures on $Y$; it also enables \emph{logarithmic birational geometry}, in particular the construction --- in some cases --- of resolutions of singular log structures.